Practice & Support Circle Meetings~ 2024 Calendar

 Abolitionist Social Worker/Social Service Practice & Support Circle

-This 4 session support circle is hosted by Justice Practice Collaborative and National Queer and Trans Therapists of Color Network.
+This 4 session support circle is hosted by Justice Practice Collaborative, National Queer and Trans Therapists of Color Network and Creative Interventions.

 Who is this for?
 This offering is for you if you are an abolitionist social worker providing direct services and/or supervision to staff and/or a social service provider working in social service settings (hospitals, foster care, harm reduction programs, domestic violence and sexual assault settings, shelter systems etc.) OR you are an abolitionist who is in a position of power or has supervisory responsibility inside a non-profit social service setting.